cmp-202/ssh2shell/README.md

   },
   onError:            function(err, type, close = false, callback) {
    //optional code to run when an error event is raised
-   //sshObj object and sshObj.msg.send() is not available when event handler is defined in the host object.
-   //use console.log() to output messages.
+   //sshObj object and sshObj.msg.send() is not available use console.log() to output messages.
   }
 };
 ```